Georgian Wired Polycarbonate

 Usually 6mm thick and with a dimpled surface, our Georgian wired polycarbonate is safe to install, virtually unbreakable and has all the benefits of polycarbonate, but looks just like Georgian wired glass making it the perfect alternative and ideal for refurbishment projects.
 Georgian wired polycarbonate is especially good for listed buildings and heritage sites in particular, where a sympathetic refurbishment is required but modern day standards of health and safety are needed.

 - Impact Resistance: Due to the virtually unbreakable characteristics of polycarbonate there will be no danger of our Georgian wired effect polycarbonate breaking, unlike glass.
 It's impact resistance means that during transit, installation or in situ there is no risk of it cracking, leaking, or breaking and causing glass fragments or debris to fall onto people below.
-Georgian wired polycarbonate also makes a significant contribution to compliance with working at height regulations when fitted within our Multi-Link-Panel NF system.

 - Weight: 6mm Georgian wired polycarbonate sheet weighs just 7.2kg/m², substantially less than the glass alternative - 7.5mm laminated glass weighs 15kg/m².
 It can therefore offer a safer long-term solution for the building due to reducing the strain imposed on the existing structural steelwork.